 Finding a Group Policy when starting at the “is there even a setting?” ground zero can be tricky, especially in older operating systems that do not include filtering.
-Microsoft has made available is a new service in the cloud viz.
+Microsoft has made available a new service in the cloud, viz.
 Group Policy Search, powered by the Windows Azure platform.
+This post will share how you can find Group Policy Settings with Group Policy Search.

 Group Policy Search